sharkymark/nuon/README.md

 ## Who should use Nuon?
 Software vendors who want to provide single-tenant or customer-cloud offerings to their customers, but do not want to build and maintain a cloud offering.

-Nuon is also for customers who want to run vendor software on their own infrastructure, but do not want to manage the deployment and operations of the software themselves. e.g., a Global 2000 company will hundreds of self-hosted vendor software products.
-Customers can also use Nuon to manage internally-developed software throughout their organization. e.g., a bank's proprietary trading platform for globally distributed departments
+Nuon is also for customers who want to run vendor software on their own infrastructure, but do not want to manage the deployment and operations of the software themselves. e.g., a Global 2000 company toiling to manage their globally distributed instances of self-hosted vendor software products.
+Customers can also use Nuon to manage internally-developed software deployed in a myriad of ways throughout their organization.

 ## Architecture

 The control plane consists of an api server, a build runner, web dashboard application, and a database.
-The nuon CLI interacts with the control plane including uploading 1:many application configurations which are a set of toml, iac, and script files that define how to deploy the vendor software on customer infrastructure.
+The nuon CLI interacts with the control plane including uploading 1:many application configurations which are a set of toml, IaC, and script files that define how to deploy the vendor software on customer infrastructure.
+The control plane can be hosted by Nuon or deployed on the customer's infrastructure aka BYOC Nuon.

-The build runner generates an artifact for each version of the vendor's app e.g., CloudFormation stack which is opened in the customer's cloud account or through a self-service portal.
-This creates a VM with an install runner that phones home to the control plane to register itself.
+The build runner generates an artifact for each version of the vendor's app e.g., a CloudFormation stack or comparable other cloud IaC standard, which is opened in the customer's cloud account or through a self-service portal.
+This creates a VM with the Nuon install runner that phones home to the Nuon control plane to register itself.
 The install runner then runs the scripts and applies the infrastructure as code (IaC) to deploy the vendor software on the customer's infrastructure.
 This is called day 1 operations.
 The control plane never outbound communicates with the install runners in the customer infrastructure, it only receives inbound requests from the install runners.

-Day 2 operations are the 1:many Nuon actions that the vendor defines to monitor, manage, and upgrade the vendor software on the customer's infrastructure.
+Day 2 operations are the 1:many Nuon actions that the vendor defines and which are executed by the install runner to monitor, manage, and upgrade the vendor software on the customer's infrastructure.

-All of these events are managed by an underlying Temporal durable execution engine which allows for long-running workflows and retries in case of failures, and the event logging in OTel format are sent to the Nuon Clickhouse database for analytics and monitoring.
+All of these events are managed by an underlying Temporal durable execution engine which allows for long-running workflows and retries in case of failures, and the event logging in OTel format are sent to a  Clickhouse database in the Nuon control plane for analytics and monitoring.

 ## Installation